GPCRs in Medicinal Chemistry

 £2,000 including two full delegates

-Delegate pack inserts, comprising no more than two pages of A4 fixed together, may be booked at a charge of £200 – sponsor provides the inserts.
+Delegate pack inserts, comprising no more than two pages of A4 fixed together, were available to book at a charge of £200 – sponsor provided the inserts.

 Sponsors and Supporters